underscoreHasan/Tetris-Painter/README.md

 - Why is this project of interest to you?
     - This project is of interest to me since I have never coded a GUI-based application and requires large amounts of user interaction before.

+## User Stories:

+- As a user, I want to be able to control the movement and orientation of Tetris blocks.
+- As a user, I want to be able to view what my current score is.
+- As a user, I want to be able to view what the high score is.
+- As a user, I want to be able to see what the upcoming block is.
+- As a user, I want to be able to place a floating block on a collection of placed block at the bottom of the screen.
+- As a user, I want to be able to control the game using my keyboard.